cmoestl/sars2_austria/README.md

     jupyter lab plot_cases.ipynb

-and choose "run all cells" from the menu after jupyter lab opens in a browser.
+and choose "run all cells" from the "Run" menu after jupyter lab opens in a browser.

 The name of the plot file that is produced can be adjusted in *set_input_here.py*.